derivexyz/v1-core/docs/contracts/optiongreekcache.md

 Updates the exposure of the strike and computes the market black scholes price

-### Function `getPriceForForceClose(struct OptionMarket.TradeParameters trade, struct OptionMarket.Strike strike, uint256 expiry, uint256 newVol, bool isPostCutoff) → uint256 optionPrice, int256 callDelta, uint256 forceCloseVol public`
+### Function `getPriceForForceClose(struct OptionMarket.TradeParameters trade, struct OptionMarket.Strike strike, uint256 expiry, uint256 newVol, bool isPostCutoff) → uint256 optionPrice, uint256 forceCloseVol public`

 Figure out the price paid by the user for the options, given a trade that is a forceClose